RayZhang2024/NEAT/docs/paper/paper.md

 # Summary

-**NEAT (Neutron Bragg-Edge Analysis Toolkit)** is an open-source Python graphical user interface (GUI) that enables scientists to analyse neutron imaging data without advanced programming experience.
+**NEAT (Neutron Bragg-Edge Analysis Toolkit)** is an open-source Python graphical user interface (GUI) [@RayZhang2024_NEAT_v4_6_2025] that enables scientists to analyse neutron imaging data without advanced programming experience.
-Neutron imaging uses beams of neutrons to look inside solid objects in a non-destructive way, revealing how atoms are arranged and how materials deform under stress.
+Neutron imaging uses beams of neutrons to look inside solid objects in a non-destructive way, revealing how atoms are arranged and how materials deform under stress [@Santisteban2001].
 When a neutron beam passes through a crystalline solid, sharp changes—called *Bragg edges*—appear in the transmitted intensity as a function of neutron wavelength.
-The position and shape of these edges provide information about lattice spacing, elastic strain, phase composition, and microstructure.
+The position and shape of these edges provide information about lattice spacing, elastic strain, phase composition, and microstructure [@Ramadhan2022].

 **NEAT** offers a complete and user-friendly environment to transform raw neutron time-of-flight images into quantitative maps of material properties.
 It combines data cleaning, correction, fitting, and visualisation steps into a single tool, reducing the need for multiple scripts or external software.
 The program is particularly suited for experiments performed at energy-resolved neutron imaging instruments such as **IMAT (ISIS, UK)**, **RADEN (J-PARC, Japan)**, and **VENUS (SNS, USA)**, but can also be used with data from similar facilities worldwide.